List of Daredevil (TV series) characters: Benjamin "Dex" Poindexter

-Benjamin Leonard "Dex" Poindexter (portrayed by Wilson Bethel) is a psychopathic FBI agent who is a highly skilled marksman capable of using almost any object as a lethal projectile.
-An orphan who underwent psychiatric treatment after impulsively killing his baseball coach, Dex joined the U.S. Army and later the FBI after the death of his therapist to adhere to a structure and chain of command to keep his mental issues at bay, until he is corrupted by Wilson Fisk into masquerading as Daredevil to ruin his reputation.
-After being betrayed and paralyzed by Fisk, Dex undergoes an experimental surgery that enhances his body with Cogmium.
+Benjamin Leonard "Dex" Poindexter (portrayed by Wilson Bethel) is a psychopathic orphan and highly skilled marksman capable of using almost any object as a lethal projectile.
+Dex underwent psychiatric therapy for killing his baseball coach as a child and, following the death of his psychiatrist, joined the U.S. Army and later the FBI SWAT to keep his mental issues at bay until he is corrupted by Wilson Fisk into masquerading as Daredevil to ruin his reputation.
+After learning that he was manipulated, Dex turns on Fisk and is paralyzed, but undergoes an experimental surgery that enhances his body with Cogmium.

-Cameron Mann and Conor Proft play Dex in flashbacks as a child and teenager, respectively.
-Bethel was cast in November 2017.
-He reprises the role in Marvel Studios' Disney+ series Daredevil: Born Again, in which Dex becomes the assassin Bullseye.
+Bethel primarily portrays the character as an adult, while Cameron Mann and Conor Proft respectively play Dex in flashbacks as a child and teenager.
+Bethel was cast in November 2017, and reprises the role in Daredevil: Born Again, in which Dex returns as the assassin Bullseye.